solana-foundation/solana-improvement-documents/proposals/0052-add-receipt-root-to-bankhash.md

 The main change includes:

-- Modifying the bankhash to add a Receipt Root of the receipt merkle tree that includes transaction signatures and statuses.
+- Modifying the Bankhash to add a transaction receipt root of the transaction receipt merkle tree.
+  This root would be a 32 byte SHA-256 hash.

 ## Motivation